tdnguyen27/predicting-model-for-recipes/README.md

 I continued to use the RMSE metric to evaluate my final model.
 The RMSE of my final model is **28.78** which is 0.16 better than the baseline model.

+# Fairness Analysis
+For my fairness analysis I chose my two groups as above median minutes and below median minutes.
+I chose the median instead of mean because the distribution of minutes has many large outliers in which the mean is not robust to.
+Since my model is a regression model I chose the RMSE as my evaluation metric.

+**Null Hypothesis:** My model is fair.
+The RMSE for above median minutes group and below median minutes group are roughly the same and any differences are due to randomness

+**Alternative Hypothesis:** My model is unfair.
+The RMSE for below median minutes group is lower than the RMSE for above median minutes group.

+**Test Statistic:** The difference in RMSE of (below to median minutes group - above median minutes group)

+**Significance Level:** 0.05